prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 294 - Removal from the register of representatives

-An Application to remove a representative’s name, being a representative qualified pursuant to Article 48(1) of the Agreement, from the register of representatives may be made:
+An Application to remove a representative's name, being a representative qualified pursuant to Article 48(1) of the Agreement, from the register of representatives may be made:

    (a) by the representative himself in the event he retires or for any other reason ceases to satisfy the requirements of Rule 286;